imemix/imemix.github.io/README.md

 # $\textrm{\color{red}{THIS IS A MASSIVE WIP* NOT EVERYTHING WORKS.}}$

 - GNOME and KDE work
-- HYPRLAND and XFCE does not
+- HYPRLAND, XFCE and i3 does not work
 - SUDO does not work by default

 ```bash